ribokit/ribokit.github.io/repos/biers/install.md

 - In *MATLAB*, go to "**Set Path**".
 Then "**Add with Subfolders**" of the target `path/to/Biers/Scripts/`.

 - Make sure you have set in your environment the variables `DATAPATH` (for RNAstructure) and `VARNA` (for VARNA).
-If you are on a Mac or Linux, put lines like the following in your `.bashrc`:
+If you are on a Mac or Linux, put lines like the following in your `.bash_profile`:

 ```bash
 export DATAPATH=$HOME/src/RNAstructure/data_tables/
 export VARNA=$HOME/src/VARNA.jar
 ```
+See also the [Biers Dependencies](/Biers/dependency/) page.

 - Makes sure that you start MATLAB from terminal, as follows.